dspinellis/git-issue/README.real.md

 * **Transparent text file format:**
   Issues are stored as simple text files, which you can view, edit, share, and backup with any tool you like.
-  There's no risk of loosing access to your issues because a server has failed.
+  There's no risk of losing access to your issues because a server has failed.
 * **Git-based:**
   Issues are changed and shared through Git.